AckerlyXu/heima/articles/event-hubs/event-hubs-resource-manager-namespace-event-hub.md

 ---
-title: Create Azure Event Hubs namespace and consumer group using a template | Azure
+title: Create an Azure Event Hubs namespace and consumer group using a template | Azure
-description: Create an Event Hubs namespace with Event Hub and consumer group using Azure Resource Manager templates
+description: Create an Event Hubs namespace with an event hub and a consumer group using Azure Resource Manager templates
 services: event-hubs
 documentationcenter: .net
 author: sethmanheim
-manager: timlt
+manager: digimobile
 editor: ''

 ms.assetid: 28bb4591-1fd7-444f-a327-4e67e8878798